shadow/tornettools/README.md

 ### now we can used the staged files to generate many times

-For example, use '-n 0.1' to generate a private Tor network at '10%' the scale of public Tor:
+For example, use '--network_scale 0.01' to generate a private Tor network at '1%' the scale of public Tor:

     tornettools generate \
         relayinfo_staging_2020-11-01--2020-12-01.json \
         userinfo_staging_2020-11-01--2020-12-01.json \
         tmodel-ccs2018.github.io \
-        --network_scale 0.1 \
+        --network_scale 0.01 \
-        --prefix tornet-0.1
+        --prefix tornet-0.01

 ### now you can run a simulation and process the results

 Make sure you have already installed [shadow](https://github.com/shadow/shadow), [tgen](https://github.com/shadow/tgen), and [oniontrace](https://github.com/shadow/oniontrace).

+Note that simulating a '1%' Tor network for 60 simulation minutes can take as much as 30GiB of RAM.

-    tornettools simulate tornet-0.1
+    tornettools simulate tornet-0.01
-    tornettools parse tornet-0.1
+    tornettools parse tornet-0.01
     tornettools plot \
-        tornet-0.1 \
+        tornet-0.01 \
         --tor_metrics_path tor_metrics_2020-11-01--2020-11-30.json \
         --prefix pdfs
-    tornettools archive tornet-0.1
+    tornettools archive tornet-0.01

 Performance metrics are plotted in the graph files in the pdfs directory.